-Find creative ways to heal the pain of missing your dad
+3. Express the pain of missing your dad in creative ways

 The following story is one of my favorite ways to grieve the loss of someone you love.
 It’s not specifically for fatherless daughters, but it’s definitely a creative way to let go of a loved one.